LucieMrc/MediaPipe_TD_EN/README.md

 ![Screenshot de l'interface de TD](./images/screen2.png)

+This node gets and initializes all the trackings, we link it to the other specific nodes that filter and sort the data.

+This node also allows you to activate and deactivate the tracking that you don't use to save computing power.
+You should only deactivate every tracking that you don't use in the project.

 ### B. Realtime informations

-The first output of the MediaPipe node is a CHOP that allows us to check the informations of time and delays.
+The first output of the MediaPipe node is a CHOP that allows us to check the informations of time, delays and project performances.

 ### C. Face, hands and skeleton tracking